memcached-manager/memcached-manager/CONTRIBUTING.md

 * Develop frontend & artwork (in progress)
 * Favicon
-* Add memcached host & port configs hooked to the binary
 * Update API/frontend in order to use http statuses for errors, creation and so on.

 == Making a pull request?